 The Regulations apply to those:

 - those in the business supply chain, from the supply of materials for use in furniture through to the supply of the finished article

 - those who supply filling materials and fabrics to the furniture industry or direct to consumers

 - who supply re-upholstery and re-covering services

 - those who hire out furniture in the course of a business.
-This includes furniture included in accommodation let in the course of business (holiday homes and residential furnished lettings), which means they apply to landlords, estate agents and letting agents
+This includes furniture included in accommodation that is let in the course of business (holiday homes and residential furnished lettings), which means they apply to landlords, estate agents and letting agents

 General testing requirements